raed-nimer/CI_PP1_CG/README.md

 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) was used during testing, debugging and making the website responsive
 - [W3C HTML Validator](https://validator.w3.org/) was used to check for errors in the HTML code
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to check for errors in the CSS code

-## Testing

-This website was tested on as many different devices as I was able to find.
-Including a macbook and desktop pc, iPads 6th and 10th generation, and iPhone SE, iPhone 12 and iPhone 13.
-Also used a program called [Grammarly](https://www.grammarly.com/) to check for any spelling or typing errors.
-Detailed actions are listed below.
-Additionally conducted Google lighthouse and W3C validator testing, results for them are below.
-Also made sure that the website is clear, easy to use and valuable for the user.

 ## Validation